MaykiHu/cse444-21wi-simple-db-mayki/README.md

 and a.lname='Spicer';
 ```

-In section 2 of your report, show the query plan that your optimizer selected.
+In your writeup, show the query plan that your optimizer selected.
 Explain why your optimizer selected that plan.
 Be careful as the plan may be different for the 1%, 0.1%, and 10% datasets (you do not need to test with all the datasets, just pick one).

 6.2 Execute another SQL query of your choice over the IMDB database.

  Show the query plan that your optimizer generates.
 Discuss why your optimizer generates that plan.
 Try to find an interesting SQL query with a combination of joins and selections.

 ### 2.5 Project Extensions

+### This quarter (winter 2021) the extensions in this section are optional.
+If you choose not to do them we will redistribute the point breakdown below to the mandatory section.

 In this section, we describe several possible extensions to your query optimizer.
 These are less well defined than the previous exercises but give you a chance to show off your mastery of query optimization!